beto1810/E-comerce-Company/README.md

 # 🧾 What can you practice with this case study?
 - Python
-  - pandas, numpy
+  - pandas, numpy,matplotlib,seaborn.
-  - cleaning, transforming.
+  - cleaning, check Null values, transforming.
-  - unpivot, wide_to_long

   - import, save csv file.
 - POWER BI
   - Visualize